-A summary of my impressions of Portland Oregon
+A summary of my impressions of Portland, Oregon and planning (reprint)

 People that know me know that I am into, if not obsessed with reading newspapers.
 I even read newspaper "biographies."
 A book about the New York Herald-Tribune commented on "big foot journalism" where a well-known columnist jets in somewhere, is taken around by handlers, and then write a column that purports to be the be-all and end-all analysis of the situation ("I was there"), angering the journalists that are there all the time, and have a much more nuanced understanding of "the way things really are." (cf. the book The Ugly American)

 Well, I can't claim that I know everything about Portland Oregon after being there for a week, but a good thing about the National Trust conference is that you get a structured introduction to a city.
 If you go there with a set of lessons and thoughts in mind, you can learn tons in a short time, even if you don't learn the entire picture.